 How do you know when to use 100% cotton and when to use 50/50 blended cotton for your promotional t-shirts, towels, and other fabric items?
 Well, you could just flip a coin – or you can make an educated decision with the help of your fine friends at Quality Logo Products.

-Your choice of fabric should depend on the budget you have available, the uses you have in mind for each item, and the decoration technique that your product requires.
-In particular, screen printing results can vary from material to material, so you should know which fabric best suits your needs before making a purchase.
+Your choice of fabric should depend on the budget you have available, how you want to use your item, and the decoration technique your product requires.
+In particular, screen printing results can vary from material to material, so it may not be the right choice for every kind of fabric.
+You should know which fabric best suits your needs before making a purchase.

-When we talk about items made from a 50/50 cotton blend (which we do all the time because of the industry we work in, and not just because we lack topics for conversation), we’re most often talking about items that are half cotton, half polyester.
-This combination of a breathable, natural fabric with an affordable, industrially made one is one of the most common in the textile industry.
+Many promotional items are made from 100% cotton, but there are also some products that are considered a 50/50 cotton blend.
+When we talk about items made from a 50/50 cotton blend, we’re most often talking about items that are half cotton, half polyester.
+This combination of a breathable, natural fabric with an affordable, industrially made material is one of the most common in the textile industry.

 So why would anyone purchase an imprinted t-shirt made with a 50/50 cotton blend?
 Plenty of reasons!

-Similarly, while 50/50 cotton garments work well for screen printing, 100% cotton garments are great for it.
-Pure cotton items are less susceptible to dye migration (commonly referred to as bleeding) and are generally considered easier to work with than garments made from cotton blends.
-Because cotton is a natural fiber with texture (as opposed to smooth, manufactured polyester), it can easily hold on to ink that’s applied to it through a screen, helping your design retain its original appearance.
+Because cotton is a natural fiber with texture (as opposed to smooth, manufactured polyester), it can easily hold on to ink that’s applied through a screen, helping your design retain its original appearance.

-No matter whether you choose 100% cotton or a cotton blend, there’s a way to print your logo on it.
-Whichever type of cotton you prefer, though, make sure that you understand the pros and cons of each fabric.
-Contact a professional promotional products distributor or a custom printer if you're not sure which blend would be best for your project!
-We’ll point you in the best direction.
-It’s pretty much what we’re here for.
+Whether you choose 100% cotton or a cotton blend, we've got the know-how to print your logo.
+Whichever type of cotton you prefer, make sure you understand the pros and cons of each fabric.
+Still aren't sure which one's best for your products?
+Give the nice folks at Quality Logo Products a call, and they'll point you in the right direction!